romy-morrin/watts-up-electric/README.md

 #### Images

-I used [Adobe Stock](https://stock.adobe.com/)for the images used on the site.
+I used [Adobe Stock](https://stock.adobe.com/) for the images used on the site.
 The business owner and I discussed what kind of hero image to use as a background for the home section.
 The business owner made it clear that they wanted an image that showed practicality (work tools) and one that had warm tones and colours.
-I looked around on websites for free images but unfortunately couldn't find any so I decided to use this one from Adobe.

 #### Colour

 The grey tones of the background image in the home page are used across the site.
-I decided the match the jumbotron with the light grey color of the navigation menu.
+I decided to match the jumbotron with the light grey color of the navigation menu.
 I picked a slightly darker grey color for the About section and matched the footer with this.
 The services section and contact section both have default white backgrounds as I believe this gives a nice contrast with the other grey backgrounds.
 The green used in the logo is replicated throughtout the site in the callout buttons which are in the home section and the services section.

 #### Typography